Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Is Google Discovering New URLs?

-At the very bottom left of the crawl stats report, you can also review how your URLs are being crawled based on existing URLs and new URLs.
-“By purpose” boils down to two categories, discovery and refresh.
-Discovery URLs are URLs that Google has just discovered (never been crawled before) And refresh URLs are URLs that have been recrawled.
+At the bottom left of the crawl stats report, you can also review how your URLs are being crawled based on existing and new URLs.

-If anything, the discovery tab is kind of a byproduct of the recrawled URLs.
-Your new URLs are almost always going to be found through existing content.
-This is usually in the form of internal links.
-So, if you’ve been publishing a lot of content recently, you’ll want to check this stat report to see if your new content is being discovered.
+If anything, the discovery tab is a byproduct of the recrawled URLs.
+Your new URLs are almost always going to be found through existing content, which is usually in the form of internal links.

 Is Google Crawling a High Volume of 404s?

-Next, you can check which status codes are being picked up by crawlers.
-You can see whether Google is finding a high volume of 404 pages across your website.
 While 404s shouldn’t be a reason for concern, you’ll still want to keep an eye on this to see if there’s an increasing trend of 404s.
-This will indicate whether something on your website is broken and causing pages to appear as 404s.

 Another thing to check for is whether you have internal or external links pointing to these 404 pages.
-You can use either Ahrefs, SEMrush, or Screaming Frog to find them.

-Here, you can see whether Google is returning any server errors across your site.
-You can find these server errors in 2 ways.
+You can see whether Google is returning any server errors across your site here.

-• You can go back to the crawl stats report and under “by response” you should see if any 5xx status codes are being returned
+• You can go back to the crawl stats report, and under “by response,” you should see if any 5xx status codes are being returned

 Is Google Crawling a High Volume of 301 Redirects?

-A high volume of 3xx codes may highlight URL path changes and a sharp increase might show more pages are returning as redirects than they should be.
-As with the 5xx errors, you can check for 301s the same way.
-You could either:
+A high volume of 3xx codes may highlight URL path changes, and a sharp increase might show more pages returning as redirects than they should be.

 • Check the indexing report to find “pages with redirect”